lsst-dm/dmtn-183/index.rst

    Storage might be more efficient because compression would be better when storing many alerts.
    Retrieval might be more efficient because it might tune the outgoing flows into a smaller number of TCP connections which get a chance to grow window sizes.

-   But this would be more complex, so this design sticks to a simpler structure.
+   But this would be more complex, and make writing more difficult, as writes need to append to existing data which would require coordination between writers, so this design sticks to a simpler structure.

 An object store is used because it is cheap, scales well to handle terabytes of data, and should support parallel retrieval reasonably well.
-Object stores tend to have somewhat high latency for bulk access, but this is acceptable.

 Writing data
 ------------